-- Rinse SMART Recycling compost carts as soon as possible following pickups on Monday, Wednesday, and Fridays.
-Ideally, this will occur prior to breakfast at 7 am.
+- Rinse SMART Recycling compost carts as soon as possible following pickups.
 Rinsing the cart for approximately 20 seconds with warm water will keep the sides of the cart free of food debris, prevent odors, and act as a lubricant when the full cart is tipped by SMART.
 DO NOT use any unapproved chemicals to clean the inside of the cart.
 Unapproved chemicals will damage the lining and contaminate compostable material.
 Coffee grounds, cinnamon, and/or baking soda can be used to improve odor issues but the best odor prevention will be consistent rinsing.

 - Set up waste disposal stations with appropriate “Landfill Waste,” “Commingled Recycling,” and “Compost” containers.
 It is recommended that the Landfill container is a 55-gallon Brute container; Commingled Recycling is a blue Rubbermaid recycling container; Compost container is the 64-gallon roll cart provided by SMART.

 - Ensure proper signage is posted near respective container.

 - Remove landfill waste bag as needed and replace can liner.

 - Remove commingled recycling as needed and deposit in green HCSWA commingled recycling container.

 - Exchange compost container with clean, rinsed compost container when approximately 85% full.